 Quarterly taxes are one of the reasons why taxes can feel a little more complex for self-employed people.
 In this guide we’ll take you through the most common questions that Found gets about quarterly taxes, including how to figure out if you owe them, how to pay, and how to stay prepared for tax payments throughout the year.

 Quarterly taxes—or “estimated taxes”—are tax payments that you may be required to pay throughout the year, if you receive income that doesn’t have taxes already withheld from it.

-Some background info: All taxpayers are required to pay their taxes throughout the year as they earn income, not all at once in April when they file their tax returns.
+Some background info: All taxpayers are required to pay their taxes throughout the year as they earn income, not all at once when they file their tax returns.
 Many taxpayers don’t have to worry about making these tax payments on their own because their employers are already withholding taxes from their paychecks, and then sending those tax payments to the IRS on their behalf.

 But most types of income don’t have taxes withheld, including self-employment income.
 When taxes aren’t withheld from your paycheck, you’ll need to make your tax payments on your own.

 You’re required to pay quarterly taxes if you expect to owe more than $1,000 in taxes for a given year, and if those taxes aren’t being withheld for you already.
 A good rule of thumb to use is—if your business is making a profit of around $3,000 or more, you’ll likely owe quarterly taxes.

 If you expect to owe less than $1,000, then you’re in the clear.
 For example, if your business only made enough profit this year to cause you to owe $600 in taxes, you wouldn’t be required to pay quarterly; you could just pay the entire $600 when you file your tax return.

 Making both W-2 income, and self-employment income?
 You may be able to avoid the quarterly tax requirement, since you’re having taxes withheld from some of your income.